dotmesh-io/dotscience-python/README.md

 Hi!
 Welcome to the python library for helping you instrument your [Dotscience](https://www.dotscience.com/) workloads.

-Instrumenting your workloads means making them output metadata about what they're doing - which Dotscience can collect and use to make your life easier!

 ## Installation

-You can get the Dotscience python library in one of three ways.
+You can get the Dotscience Python library in one of three ways.

+### Use the Dotscience Jupyterlab environment

+If you are using Dotscience in a Jupyter notebook via the web interface, the Python library is already installed (its installed in the container that you are executing in, on your runner).
+So, no need to install anything: just `import dotscience as ds` in your notebook.

+If you are using Dotscience for a script other than a Jupyter notebook, use one of the following installation methods:

 ### Use the ready-made Docker image